“Why are you cast down, O my soul,

 When Deep Calls to Deep

-We do thirst and cry out for God most especially when we’re distressed and alone.
+We do thirst and cry out for God most especially when we’re lonely and distressed.
 Our desperation becomes even plainer when we actually think God’s somehow absent as we cry out to the Spirit that once not long back moved us.

 There is a perplexing yet salient paradox in this issue of God’s supposed vacancy in the realm of our distress; it has real ministry value.